kshedden/stats206/slides/confidence_intervals.md

 Interpretation of confidence intervals
 ======================================

-Three important points to note:
+Four important points to note:

 * The 95% confidence interval for the mean does not contain 95% of the data (it contains a much lower fraction of the data than 95%).